Books by Nicholas Rhea

 When a woman confesses to Father Will, one of the monk-constables at Maddleskirk Abbey, that she has committed murder, he can do nothing but absolve her from her sin.
 The Seal of Confession is absolute.
 He cannot discuss her crime, ask the identity of her victim, or share the responsibility of this information with anyone.
 His hands are tied.
 When a body is found in the nearby woodland, his moral dilemma grows.

-Now Confession at Maddleskirk Abbey is available as an audiobook read by Gordon Griffin from the publisher, Isis Soundings in a choice of formats or as an audio download from Amazon.
+Now Confession at Maddleskirk Abbey is available as an audiobook read by Gordon Griffin, as an audio download from Amazon.

 Nicholas Rhea talks about his books at the Robert Hale Book Blog.